asavagar/uk-covid19-firm-creation/content/reports/_index.md

 ## <i class="fas fa-database  "></i>   Data
 The data are constructed from the UK business register, available from [Companies House]( https://www.gov.uk/government/organisations/companies-house) ([data]( http://download.companieshouse.gov.uk/en_output.html) here in .csv format).
 The register records every company in the UK with its birth date, post code and industry.
 This makes it possible to measure daily company registrations.

-### Advantage and Disadvantage
+### Advantages and Disadvantages

 The main advantage of these data is that they are timely (almost real-time nature) and cover the entire UK.
-A disadvantage is that it is not possible to distinguish between firms created for accountancy purposes and firms that will employ workers.
+A disadvantage is that it is not possible to identify firms that will employ and produce compared to firms that are set up for accountancy purposes.

 From the analysis, we **exclude** firms with missing values on the incorporation date, Post Code and/or industry of main activity.